penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/xml-sitemap-feed/readme.txt

 Tags: sitemap, xml sitemap, news sitemap, sitemap.xml, robots.txt, Google, Google News, Yahoo, Bing, Yandex, Baidu, seo, feed, Polylang, WPML, image sitemap
 Requires at least: 4.4
 Requires PHP: 5.4
-Tested up to: 5.3
+Tested up to: 5.9
-Stable tag: 5.2.7
+Stable tag: 5.3.3

 XML and Google News Sitemaps to feed the hungry spiders.
 Multisite, WP Super Cache, Polylang and WPML compatible.

 == Description ==

-This plugin dynamically creates feeds that comply with the **XML Sitemap** and the **Google News Sitemap** protocol. **Multisite**, **Polylang** and **WPML** compatible and there are no files created.
-There are options to control which sitemaps are enabled, which Post types are included, how Priority and Lastmod are calculated, who to ping and a possibility to set additional robots.txt rules from within the WordPress admin.
+This plugin dynamically creates dynamic feeds that comply with the **XML Sitemap** and the **Google News Sitemap** protocol. **Multisite**, **Polylang** and **WPML** compatible and there are no static files created.

+There are options to control which sitemaps are enabled, which Post Types and archive pages (like taxonomy terms and author pages) are included, how Priority and Lastmod are calculated, who to ping and a possibility to set additional robots.txt rules from within the WordPress admin.

 The main advantage of this plugin over other XML Sitemap plugins is **simplicity**.
 No need to change file or folder permissions, move files or spend time tweaking difficult plugin options.